marklogic-community/corb2/README.md

 1. command-line parameters
 2. Java system properties ex: -DXCC-CONNECTION-URI=xcc://user:password@localhost:8202.
 3. As properties file in the class path specified using -DOPTIONS-FILE=myjob.properties.
-Relative and full file paths are also supported.
+Relative and full file system paths are also supported.

 Note: Any or all of the properties can be specified as java system properties or key value pairs in properties file.